 The most common language spoken in the Fairview / Marist College

-neighborhood is English, spoken by 88.5% of households.
-Some people also speak Spanish (6.0%).
+neighborhood is English, spoken by 86.1% of households.
+Other important languages spoken here include Spanish and Yiddish.